debola31/100-days-of-code/log.md

 **Today's Progress**: Continuted my C++ refresher on sololearn.com

 **Thoughts**: I missed my first day for this challenge.
 I definitely need to improve on my motivation & consistency.

+### Day 7: September 22, 2019

+**Today's Progress**: Continuted my C++ refresher on sololearn.com

+**Thoughts**: I definitely need to improve on my motivation & consistency.
+Didn't do enough this weekend.
+Need to make more time during the week